ichensky/ichensky.github.io/docs/dev/design-principles/architecture-styles/clean-arhitecture/clean-arhitecture.md

 **Request from the UI**: A user interacts with the user interface, triggering a request.
 This could be anything, like clicking a button or submitting a form.

-**Controller**: The request is received by a controller in the `Presentation layer`.
+**Controller**: The request is received by a controller in the `Controllers layer`.
 The controller's job is to translate the request into a format that the `Use Case` layer can understand.
 It doesn't contain any business logic itself.

 **Use Case**: The controller calls a specific `Use Case` in the `Application layer`.
 This `Use Case` encapsulates the business logic for that particular request.
 It orchestrates the necessary actions, potentially interacting with entities in the `Domain layer`.